telkheir/DNS-exercises/README.md

           <br><br>
           <img width="656" alt="dns-cmd-mainframe-fail" src="https://github.com/telkheir/DNS-exercises/assets/145223639/228328ce-5b40-4454-a58f-e8a94c639e5f">
           <br><br>
           Now we are going to switch to the DC-1 VM to register 'mainframe' as a domain name in our device and any other that may log into our domain.
 To do so, go to the Server Manager on DC-1 and in the top right corner, click on Tools to see a drop-down menu and select DNS.
 Click "DC-1", then "Forward Lookup Zones", and then click on your domain name to view a list of all of the device's A-records.
+There should already be an A-record for the Client-1 and DC-1 devices.
       <br><br>

 https://github.com/telkheir/DNS-exercises/assets/145223639/97712cc9-9423-4433-b544-c78d74a0c05e